Getting to the ground

-If driving down then the best area for street parking is around the Mustard Pot pub (see pub map).
+If driving down then the best area for street parking is around the Fat Cat and Canary pub (see pub map).
 Any nearer to the ground and it's permit holders only.
 There's a big match day car park to the south of the ground at Norfolk County Hall.
-This will set you back a few quid, and you could well find that it's full an hour or so before kick-off.
+This will set you back 8 quid, and you could well find that it's full an hour or so before kick-off.
 Plus of course it'll probably take you ages to get out after the game.
 If you're arriving by train then the ground is a 10 minute walk from the station.

 All the pubs mentioned above, as well as quite a few others, are shown on the pub map below.